 Myth: Faithful and loving partners do not spread HIV.

 The only way to tell if you or your partner is HIV-negative is to get a tested.
-Blood transfusions, sharing of needles, and previous sexual experiences should all be considering before engaging in unprotected sex.
+Blood transfusions, sharing of needles, and previous sexual experiences should all be considered before engaging in unprotected sex.